NetsydeMiro/interview_assignment/INSTRUCTIONS.md

 - Add an edit button to the collection table.
   - Currently a user must first view a specific item before clicking it's edit button.
   - It would be well if users could go straight to an item's edit page via an edit button beside it's view button in the table.

+- Add unit testing
+  - Currently there exist almost no unit tests in the project.
+  - Add one or more [Jest] unit tests to add to the projects code coverage.
+  - Hint: an example unit test (albeit an almost useless one) can be seen here: [Home.test.tsx](./src/pages/Home.test.tsx).

 ## Intermediate